fereshtesabeghi-eng/Lake-Urmia-From-Terminal-Desiccation-to-Pulse-Recovery-2025-2026/README.md

 ## Project Overview

 Lake Urmia, located in northwestern Iran, has transitioned from one of the world's largest hypersaline lakes to a highly volatile basin.
 By integrating multi-sensor Landsat 8/9 data, this repository captures the contrast between the severe desiccation of 2025 and the sudden, spring-fed recovery in 2026.
 This research provides a data-driven look at the lake’s resilience and the impacts of regional water management and seasonal inflows.
+The analysis used a baseline "Nadir" composite from August 1 to September 30, 2025, compared against a "Pulse" composite from April 1 to May 31, 2026, and a final "Summer Equilibrium" observation from June 1 to June 25, 2026.

 ## Key Features